AguaClara/Fluoride-Auto/FluorideReportSp18.md

 Table 1: A summary of the experimental results using the new fluoride probe.
 Initial fluoride concentrations, as well as PACl concentrations were varied to pinpoint an optimal coagulant concentration for fluoride removal.
 </div>

+The goal of measuring different effluent concentrations of fluoride with the probe for difference concentrations of PACl is to construct an absorption model.
+This model would be used to predict the PACl dosage needed for a desired effluent fluoride concentration.
+Since the desired fluoride level set by the WHO is 1.5 mg/L, this is the desired effluent fluoride concentration.
+Therefore, the model will calculate a range of W values that will result in the target effluent concentration.
+Additionally, the model will calculate the PACl dosage necessary to treat an initial fluoride concentration given the range of W values.
+At a certain maximum PACl dosage, the reactor will clog due to insufficient shear to break down the PACl flocs, thereby causing the bed to fluidize.
+The maximum PACl dosage has not yet been determined.
+However, if the adsorption model calculates an excessive PACl dosage, a second reactor may be necessary to decrease the max concentration of PACl necessary to run the system.
+Adding a second reactor decreases the PACl dosage for each reactor since less removal is required for each individual reactor to achieve the desired effluent fluoride concentration.
+A multiple reactor system can use the solver function on excel or a model to vary the intermediate effluent concentration between the reactors and thus calculate the minimum overall amount of PACl necessary given an initial fluoride concentration and desired effluent concentration.

-However, the results are inconclusive.
+However, the results so far have been inconclusive.
 For example, influent concentrations of 10 mg/L and 5 mg/L of fluoride resulted in the same fluoride effluent concentration of around 3 mg/L for 12.5 mg/L of PACl and around 2 mg/L for 25 mg/L PACl.
+It is unlikely that the same dosage of PACl will result in the same effluent fluoride concentration for fluoride inlet concentrations that differ by a factor of 2.
 This leads the team to question the accuracy of the probe and makes them hesitant to trust the data.
-Therefore, another probe may be ordered to ensure more accurate, trustworthy results.
+Therefore, another more accurate probe may be ordered before any definitive conclusions can be drawn.

 ## Design Considerations
 Due to complications with the fluoride probe, the team had to delay testing and instead focused on designing a fluoride removal system that would not require electricity.
 Instead of using pumps to push water through the system, gravity will be doing all the work.